 Guide to Add-On Certificates of Deposit

 A certificate of deposit (CD) can be a good savings vehicle, and an add-on CD can be even better if you crave more flexibility.
-Traditional CDs are time-deposit accounts that allow you to save money for a set term while earning interest.
-Typically, when you open a CD, you’re locked in for a period of time.
+Traditional CDs allow you to save money for a set term while earning interest.
+Typically, when you open a CD, you make a one-time opening deposit and leave it in the account until the end of the term.

 But add-on CDs offer a convenient twist on that basic principle: They are CDs which permit you to deposit additional funds after the account is opened.

-Banks and credit unions can offer add-on CD accounts alongside other types of CDs.
+Banks and credit unions may offer add-on CD accounts alongside other types of CDs.
 Whether it makes sense to open an add-on CD can depend on your financial goals.
-To help you understand how these accounts work and whether they are right for you, we’ll cover the following:

 What Is an Add-On CD?

-CD accounts are designed to help you save money that you can afford to “lock up” for a period of time.
+Certificates of Deposit (CDs) are designed to help you save money that you can afford to “lock up” for a period of time.
 Generally, when you open a CD account, you make an initial deposit.
 That deposit earns interest throughout the CD’s term until it matures, or becomes accessible again.
-The term can be anywhere from a month to 10 years, but many people opt for a couple or a few years.
+The term can be anywhere from a month to 10 years, but many people opt for several months or a few years.

-Once the CD matures, you can withdraw your initial deposit and the interest earned or roll the entire amount into a new CD.
-These are generally low-risk investments.
-There’s virtually zero possibility of losing money since you know the interest rate from the start and the funds are FDIC-insured.
+Once the CD matures, you can withdraw your initial deposit and the interest earned, or you can opt to roll the entire amount into a new CD.
+CDs typically pay a higher interest rate than a traditional savings account but still keep your money safe, since these accounts are federally insured.

-Add-on certificate of deposits, sometimes referred to as add-to CDs, give you the option to make additional deposits to your CD after opening the account.
+Add-on certificates of deposit, sometimes referred to as add-to CDs, give you the option to make additional deposits to your CD after opening the account.
 So, for example, you might open an add-on CD with an initial deposit of $500.
 You might then choose to deposit $100 per month into the CD account for the remainder of the maturity term.

 The bank or credit union with which you open the add-on certificate of deposit account might require additional deposits to be made via automatic transfer.
 There may also be a minimum amount that you’re required to deposit monthly or bimonthly.